Butterfly Plants

 Evening Primrose

-Evening Primroses are very showy flowers with unique blooming habits.
+Evening Primrose: A Versatile and Beautiful Addition to Your Garden Evening Primroses are very showy flowers with unique blooming habits.
 While yellow is the most common variety, they also come in tones of pink and white.
 Also known as Oenothera Biennis, Fever Plant, or Suncups, this heat-loving plant is drought-resistant and low-maintenance.
-Evening Primrose Blooms In The Evening Reaching over two feet tall with a two-foot spread at maturity, this flower derives its name from its unusual blooming habits.
+How to Grow and Care for Evening Primrose in Your Garden Reaching over two feet tall with a two-foot spread at maturity, this flower derives its name from its unusual blooming habits.
 This biennial plant opens its flowers around sunset and closes them around noon the next day.
 A member of the Onagraceae family, this plant's roots penetrate deep into the soil.
-The Evening Primrose Growth Native to North America, Evening Primrose has a rosette leaf style at its base.
+The Health Benefits of Evening Primrose: A Natural Remedy for Skin and More Native to North America, Evening Primrose has a rosette leaf style at its base.
 Tall, hairy stems will shoot up and play host to lance-shaped leaves.
 These stalks will take on a purple hue as they grow.
 At the stem's apex, you'll find four-petaled cone-shaped flowers that love to bloom in clusters between May and September.
 Even better, they each emit a gentle, lemony aroma that is pleasant for any home gardener.
 This fast-growing herbaceous plant makes it the perfect addition to any open landscape area you want to fill.
 The plant's ability to grow in poor soils makes it ideal for hard-to-grow spots in any garden.
 This hardy plant is self-seeding and isn't prone to severe diseases or pest infestations.
 It's deer-resistant and will attract bees, butterflies, and various birds.
 The Appearance Of The Evening Primrose In late July, the Evening Primrose will transition from flowers to fruit pods.
 These pods will be filled with close to 1,000 seeds that will be spread around via the wind to repropagate the plant.
 They are typically about one and a quarter of an inch in size and appear much thicker at their base than at their tip.

 Golden Rod